JelsikJozef/HabithonAI/src/gui/README.md

 - Preprocess: plan and run convert-only Markdown pipeline (folder -> .md) and translation.
 - Language Detection: detect the primary language of a document (with candidates/window tuning).
 - Anonymization: detect, pseudonymize (with context), and de-anonymize sample text.
+- Anon Batch: folder anonymization (deterministic or pseudonymize) with cooperative cancellation.
 - Jobs: placeholder for history and logs.
 - Settings: environment/session settings and preflight.